cnr-ibba/SMARTER-backend/flask-data/smarter/docs/source/accessing/python.rst

 ---------------------

 Now we can read data from the API using the functions we defined before.
-We can get the data from the API and transform it into a pandas DataFrame.
-We can define a custom function in order to call the API with different parameters:
+We can get the data from the API and transform it into a ``pandas.DataFrame`` by creating a custom function in order to call the API with different parameters:

 .. code-block:: python